 - Hi, I’m Jane Doe.
 I’m a strategic marketing expert and Founder and President of ABC Corporation.
 (We help…)

-Compared to the first one, with just a few additional words (and a few seconds to say them), the second and third versions provide a lot more information to steer follow-up dialogue.
+Compared to the first one, with just a few additional words (and a few seconds to say them), the other versions provide a lot more information to steer follow-up dialogue.

-Even if you work for a well-known organization, indicating your division, department, functional area, geographic responsibility, specialization etc. is more helpful than, “Hi, I’m Joe Smith, a Senior Vice President at Consumer Products Company.”
-Depending on the context, you may start with less and fill in more details in the natural flow of a conversation.
-By the end of the exchange, at minimum, both parties should have a topline understanding of who the other is and what they do.
+Even if you work for a well-known organization, indicating your division, department, functional area, geographic responsibility, specialization etc. is more helpful than, “Hi, I’m Chris Jones, a Senior Vice President at Consumer Products Company.”
+Depending on the context, you might start with less and add more details in the natural flow of a conversation.
+By the end of the exchange, at minimum, both parties should have a clear topline understanding of who the other is and what they do.

 2. Here’s what I can do for you!

-An “elevator pitch” is a dated concept that makes most personal branding experts cringe.
+An “elevator pitch” is an outdated concept.
 Effective networking is about building relationships, not brokering transactions.
-True, the connections you make may bear quid pro quo agreements, client referrals, sales etc. eventually, but using your introduction as an immediate opportunity to sell — before any attempt to get to know the person or group with whom you’re meeting — is often off-putting.
+True, the connections you make may bear quid pro quo agreements, client referrals, sales etc. eventually, but introducing yourself for an immediate opportunity to sell — before any attempt to get to know the person/group with whom you’re meeting — can lead a conversation to a quick ending.

 A strategic and personable introduction can lead to a solid professional relationship.
-Presented as a pitch, however, it may end up as your first and last conversation with someone.
+Presented as a pitch, however, it may end up as your first and last conversation with someone because it’s off-putting.
 (It may also dissuade them from introducing you to others, so you won’t also “sell” to their contacts.)

 3. Ramble on and on… and on… and on…

-Develop succinct personal introductions of varying lengths and focus (like above).
-You don’t want to be that person who drones on without direction or doesn’t come up for air.
+Develop succinct introductions of varying lengths and focus (like above).
+You don’t want to drone on without direction or not come up for air.
 When this happens (all too often, sadly), the person you just met likely will forget most of what you said (and hesitate to introduce you to others).

-Speaking about yourself confidently and concisely isn’t an inherent trait that you either have or don’t; it’s a skill that improves with time and practice.
+Speaking about yourself confidently and concisely is a skill that improves with time and practice.
 Repeat and refine your message.
-Listening to how others introduce themselves (especially those whom you respect or admire) may help identify what sounds good and what you should avoid saying too.
+Listen to how others introduce themselves (especially those whom you respect or admire) to identify what is effective and what’s not.

 While you don’t want to sound robotic, practice key talking points until you can speak well on them without hesitation.
 Remember to practice out loud as well.
 It’s hard to polish a complete message only mentally because of our tendency to self-edit while thinking things through versus speaking.